-Fifteen batters have hit for the cycle in natural order, as of the beginning of the 2017 season.10 The most recent was the Texas Rangers’ Gary Matthews Jr., who accomplished the feat on September 13, 2006, in a game against the Detroit Tigers at Comerica Park.
+Sixteen batters have hit for the cycle in natural order, as of the 2021 season.10 The most recent was the Texas Rangers’ Gary Matthews Jr., who accomplished the feat on September 13, 2006, in a game against the Detroit Tigers at Comerica Park.

 The 30-year-old Knight had been playing professional baseball since 1875,11 but this was his first season with Philadelphia’s Athletic Club.
 On a team that batted .262 for the season, Knight’s .252 average was seventh-best for the regular players.
 This was his only home run of the season and just the second of his six-season career, but it was enough to hit for the cycle.